 \subsection{Our Iterative Algorithm}

 To address the aforementioned challenges, we propose two methods used in the iterative algorithm: difference-oriented state traversal and variable summaries.
-Difference-oriented state traversal reduces the number of states to be traversed by focusing on a subset of state spaces.
-Variable summaries make the number of possible state differences finite by abstracting the information in the states.
+In the following, we first introduce the overall flow of the algorithm, then explain how difference-oriented state traversal is performed within this flow, and finally present the role and categorization of variable summaries used in the algorithm.

 \textbf{1) The Flow of the Iterative Algorithm}